Learn how to pickle cucumbers the simple way and make the best dill refrigerator pickles you’ve ever had. I promise they’ll be a big hit!

 Since we began pickling our own cucumbers, store-bought pickles seem so limp, soggy, artificially colored, and unappealing.
 You read that right – artificially colored.
 Certain brands of pickles have added yellow #5 to give their sickly-colored (translation: not so fresh) pickles a little color boost.
 With all we know about the health implications of food dyes, it’s high time we avoid store-bought and learn how to make our own pickles.
 This method is so simple, and you will love the outcome!

-This recipe was derived from lots of personal taste testing trial and error.
+I didn’t automatically know how to make refrigerator pickles, this recipe was derived from lots of personal taste testing trial and error.
 Out of all the recipes I’ve tried, this is the best.
 You don’t need any special equipment – we’re not going to can these pickles.
 They’re called “refrigerator pickles” because you allow the vinegar and other ingredients to tenderize and flavor the cucumbers with no need for cooking.
-You end up with crispy, fresh, delicious pickles that have all the raw nutrients in tact.
+You end up with crispy, fresh, delicious pickles that have all the raw nutrients intact.

 - 2-3 pickling cucumbers (as many as you can fit in the jar)